PE Salary 2026: $41,400–$139,847 — Personnel Administration (Government of Canada)

 Select a level for full step breakdown

-PE-01 pay raise history (rates from previous collective agreements)
+PE-DEV pay raise history (rates from previous pay scales)

 PE – Personnel Administration

-5 levels · Salary data from Treasury Board collective agreements
+7 levels · Salary data from Treasury Board published rates of pay

 About the PE Classification